carlos-biosca/2025-frontend-test/README.md

 ## How to use

 1. Clone the repository.
-2. Navigate to the frontend directory `cd backend`
+2. Navigate to the backend directory `cd backend`
 3. Install backend dependencies with `npm install`
 4. Open console and start the server with `npm run start`
 5. Open a new console and navigate to the frontend directory `cd frontend`